Bona96/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 ## Description

-This chater is about learning singly linked lists and work on more exercises about linked list
+This project is about learning singly linked lists and work on more exercises about linked list

 ## Project